 Sarah has published on a range of subjects, including Historical Writing in Medieval and Tudor Britain, Early English Drama, Anglo-Scottish Relations, Arthurian Literature, and Medieval Scribes.
 In addition to being a member of various professional bodies, learned societies, and research networks, Sarah is Vice-President of the Medieval Chronicle Society, an Editorial Advisory Board Member for Liverpool University Press and an Editorial Board Member for The Literary Encyclopedia.

-Her online Academic Support and Feedback hours are Tuesdays 10am and Tuesdays 4pm (or by appointment).
+Her online Academic Support and Feedback hours are Thursdays 3pm and Fridays 10am (or by appointment).

 Prizes or Honours